 We have reinstated the in-person visits of the candidates grouped together with other parishes.
-This year (2023), we will not be having in person visits with Archbishop Albert and Confirmation Candidates.
 Your parish has received the date assigned, if you require some candidates to attend another date please plan with Koreen Hrizai in advance.
 It is important to note that candidates must be accompanied as they are minors, this is not a drop off gathering.
 For French candidates, please contact Diane Bélanger dbelanger@archsaintboniface.ca directly.